fedeizzo/ParticleSwarmOptimization-OpenMPI/presentation/main.md

 :::

-# Conclusion
+# Conclusion and future work

+Up until this point, we produced a hybrid OpenMP-MPI algorithm to solve complex continuous optimization problems.

-From our experiments we claim:
+From the benchmarking analysis we claim:

-- thread parallelization does not fit well our problem;
+- thread parallelization does not fit well our solution;
+- benchmarking the algorithm is far from being trivial;
 - the program provides its best result when the number of processes is limited.

+As a future work, it would be interesting to:

+- complement the already present architecture with different type of neighborhood;
+- analyze which configuration brought the best results.

 # References {.allowframebreaks}